SS6058 - Housing Issues and Housing Solutions (2021/22)

 3. Critically explore how social housing tenants and other local residents can be involved in decision making; (L03)

 4. Evaluate current practice in social housing management, and implementation of good practice (L04); and

 5. Examine and explain the interrelationship between residents’ rights and obligations.
 (L05)

-There are three parts to the assessment.
+There are two parts to the assessment.
 The first is a multiple choice questionnaire that requires students to find relevant good practice materials.
-The second is an essay (1300 words), linking housing practice to theory.
-The third is a report (1500 words), which tests skills in summarising and structuring clear professional reports.
-The key focus of the assessment is to develop professional skills, and skills in identifying current good practice in the housing profession.
+The second is an report (2800 words), linking housing practice to theory.

 Arnstein, S. 1969.
 A Ladder of Participation.
 Journal of the American Planning Association Vol 35 (4) pp.216-224